Frequently Asked Questions

 Q. Which standard course suits me best?

-If you are experienced and have a specific interest in feeding, psychology, livery yard management, or are aiming for the BHS professional exams, look at the Specialist Course section.
+If you are experienced and have a specific interest in feeding, psychology, livery yard management, first aid, riding & competing with more confidence or are aiming for the BHS professional exams, look at the Specialist Course section.

-If you are interested in a Specialist Course with a specific topic but would also like to update your general equine management knowledge and skills we suggest you look at the Intermediate Diploma programmes containing your specific interest course.
+If you decide that you are interested in a Specialist Course but would also like to update your general equine management knowledge and skills we suggest you look at the Intermediate Diploma programmes containing your specific interest course.

 Fast Track option

-This is for Experienced people (or motivated novices) on the Intermediate Diploma programmes.
+This is available with the Intermediate Diploma for Experienced people (and some motivated novices).
 Taking the Fast Track option means you can work through a good portion of the Level 1 course more quickly than the average student.
-You can wiz through topics you are familiar with and take your time over those you need to take more detailed notes on, or research more thoroughly.
-There is a required minimum of 10 days between receipt of files, with the Fast Track option however, you can request files at 7 day intervals up to 5 of the 7 modules in the Level 1 course.
+You can wiz through topics you are familiar with and take your time over those you need to take more time over, or research more thoroughly.
+There is normally a required minimum of 10 days between receipt of files, with the Fast Track option however, up to 5 of the 7 modules in the Level 1 course can be requested at 7 day intervals.

 Q. Do I get a Certificate or Diploma?